chriscdn/vuex-undo-redo/README.md

 - can be setup to snapshot and restore all or parts of your Vuex store
 - convenient `canUndo` and `canRedo` reactive properties (to use in your UI)
 - can be configured to ignore specific mutation events
+- `suspend` and `resume` functions to suspend and resume the creation of snapshots

 ## Installing